Cinnamon Apple Pie Chia Pudding

 Grab a spoon and dive into a cup of this cinnamon apple pie chia pudding!
 It tastes just like apple pie!
 This recipe is naturally vegan and gluten-free and a healthy option to have for dessert, a snack or even for breakfast.
+Just a great fall treat that everyone will enjoy!

 If you love apple pie then this is the chia pudding for you!
 Apple season is here and there’s nothing I love more than cooking and baking with apples.
 Everything from apple crisp, to apple pie bars, and now apple pie chia pudding!